FieryRMS/ESTR-MetaSquares/README.md

 ## 🎮 How to play

-1. This program was tested on Python 3.12.0.
 1. Choose a game mode: 1 for human vs human, 2 for human vs AI, 3 for AI vs Human.
 1. To make a move, enter the coordinates of the piece you want to place in the format `xy`, where x is the row number and y is the column number.
 For example, to place a piece at the bottom-left corner, enter `81`.
 1. Players take turns placing a piece on the board.
 Blue goes first because, well, someone has to.